Fuliru people: Historical sources

-Barundi and Banyarwanda migration to Bafuliiru territories
+Barundi migration to Bafuliiru territories

-Barundi
+Migration

 Explorers David Livingstone and Henry Morton Stanley along the Ruzizi River in the mid-19th century.

-Driven by internal strife and dynastic rivalries, Barundi left the Kingdom of Burundi in the 19th century and migrated westward.
+Driven by internal strife and dynastic rivalries, Hutu Barundi left the Kingdom of Burundi in the 19th century and migrated westward.
 Their journey brought them to the Ruzizi Plain.
 After crossing into the plain, they encountered land claimed by the Fuliiru, who demanded annual tribute in exchange for settlement rights.
 Oral traditions recount multiple waves of migration.
-Around 1800, a leader named "Ndorogwe" spearheaded the first exodus in search of pasture lands.
+Around 1800, a leader named "Ndorogwe" spearheaded the first exodus in search of pasturelands.
 While some migrants established themselves near the river, Ndorogwe and his followers continued further south along Lake Tanganyika, reaching Kaboge.
-After his death, his descendants, most notably Rugendeza and later Kinyoni, continued to recross the Ruzizi River, often motivated by the search for better pasture but also by political rivalries with Burundian rulers such as Mwami Ntare II Rutaganzwa.
+A few years later, Ndorogwe returned to Burundi, where he died near Cibitoke.
+After his death, his eldest son, Rugendeza, crossed the Ruzizi and reestablished himself at Kaboge.
+Increasing pressure on pasture resources, though likely not the sole reason, later prompted Rugendeza and his group to move northward toward "Kawezi" (Kawizi), approximately ten miles from Uvira.
+Rugendeza died around 1870 and was briefly succeeded by his eldest son, Lushimba, whose sudden death soon left leadership to Kinyoni.